kofimuad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 16 - The eggs of the brood need to be an odd number.
 A script that prints every other line from the input, starting with the first line.

+## Task 17 - I'm an instant star.
+Just add water and stir.
+Adds 2 numbers stored in WATER and STIR and they are in base bestchol.